intelsdi-x/snap-plugin-collector-interface/README.md

 `export SNAP_PATH=$GOPATH/src/github.com/intelsdi-x/snap/build`
 * Load the plugin and create a task, see example in [Examples](https://github.com/intelsdi-x/snap-plugin-collector-interface/blob/master/README.md#examples).

+Configuration parameters:
+- `proc_path` path to '1/dev/net' file (helpful for running plugin in Docker container) In fact this file should NOT be <proc_path>/dev/net because this is a symlink and therefore will resolve in the exact same way both within or outside of a container.
+Therefore PID 1 has to be used

 ## Documentation

 ### Collected Metrics
 List of collected metrics is described in [METRICS.md](https://github.com/intelsdi-x/snap-plugin-collector-interface/blob/master/METRICS.md).

+Plugin reads metrics from `<proc_path>/1/dev/net` file. (see comment above) Path to above file can be provided in configuration in task manifest as `proc_path`.
+If configuration is not provided, plugin will try to read from default location which is `/proc/1/dev/net`.

 ### Examples
 Example running interface, passthru processor, and writing data to a file.